tlklein/CIS-4375-Team3-CapstoneProject/README.md

 ## Documentation

 The project management documents are in the folder called 'Documentation'.
 A demo video can also be found in the same folder, done by Jeremiah.
 A PDF of the final presentation demo is also in that folder as well.
+The project management documents are in the 'Project Management Documents' Folder, broken down by topic.
+The technical documents are in the 'Technical Documents' Folder.

-## How To Install
+## How To Copy

 To copy this repo, put in the following into the CLI